drzpk/wikilinks/README.md

 proxy and HTTP configuration, users of this project must set it up on their own.

 The application module runs continuously, whereas the generator module processes a Wikipedia dump and exists.
-Generator should be run periodically (e.g. using CRON) every week or so.
-It compares the most recent Wikipedia dump available with the current version and exits if update is not needed.
+Generator compares the most recent Wikipedia dump available for given language with the current version and exits if update is not needed.
+Generator should be run periodically.
+Wikipedia releases new dumps on 1st and 20th day of each month, but some files may take a longer time to become available, so it's better to run generator the next day (`0 0 2,21 * *`).

 Environment variables: